Debt Reduction Services

 However, this is what creditors and collection companies are banking on you doing and explains why they will continue to harass you until you pay.
 Ultimately though, these companies have no power to make you pay them.
 The only person who can make you pay anything is a judge.
 That will only happen if the ‘creditor’ (referred to in a court as ‘the claimant’) takes you to court and wins.

-Using consumer protection legislation, Consumer Law Barristers can stop that happening.
+Using consumer protection legislation, CLB can stop that happening.
 This means there is nothing the claimant can do to make you pay and, in fact, you have a legal right not to pay.

 Will I have to speak to the creditor companies?